 For the world that is transitioning from fuel to renewable-fuel source, it needs to instrumentalize the problem to depend on renewables altogether.
 Thus, choosing to be a business that would make fuel (batteries) for vehicles, mobiles, and other appliances in the coming era is indeed meant to flourish.

 All we have to do is create a self-perpetuated cycle, by recycling the batteries that have reached their end-of-life.
-Doing so will not only lead to meeting the demands of batteries in the near future sustainably, but it will save us from mining the battery material too.
+Doing so will not only lead to meeting the demands of batteries soon sustainably, but it will save us from mining the battery material too.
 Which will thus protect the reserves of raw materials like cobalt, lithium, and nickel.

 Battery Recycling Business for Small Scale Industries (SSI) in India